Logging — Strategic Scorecard

 -

-IN02Technology Adoption & Legacy Drag 2View IN02 attribute detailsModerate-Low Technology Adoption.
+IN02Technology Adoption & Legacy Drag 2 solutions 2View IN02 attribute detailsModerate-Low Technology Adoption.
 The industry exhibits a pronounced polarization between industrialized, high-tech operations and traditional, artisanal logging, creating a structural drag on overall productivity growth.

 - Metric: High-productivity mechanized harvesting operations represent less than 30% of global logging capacity, with widespread reliance on legacy manual labor persisting in emerging markets.